 Supported housing is provided for people who need support in living independently or in the transition to living independently.
 Support is provided through counselling and other social services.

 Family care is round-the-clock care in a private home where the resident can have family-like care and close human contact.

-Sheltered housing is provided for people requiring appropriate accommodation with nursing and care needs.
+Service housing is provided for people requiring appropriate accommodation with nursing and care needs.

 Services include the necessary nursing and care, activities promoting and maintaining functional capacity, meal, laundry, personal hygiene and cleaning services, and services promoting social inclusion and interaction.
 In extra care housing, services are provided round the clock, according to need.

 Inpatient care means continuous nursing care and rehabilitation in the social welfare unit.

 Inpatient services can be provided on a short-term or permanent basis, during the day, night or round the clock.